-NOTE:
+NOTE;

-- 1) Check Key unit ribbon connection before replacement. - 2) Re-install the outer case (cabinet). - 3) Reconnect the power supply cord after the outer case is installed. - 4) Run the oven and check all functions. - The following symptoms indicate a defective key unit. - a) When touching the pads, a certain pad produces no signal at all. - b) When touching a number pad, two figures or more are displayed. - c) When touching the pads, sometimes a pad produces no signal. - If the Key unit is defective.
+- 1) Re-install the outer case (cabinet).

+- 2) Reconnect the power supply cord after the outer case is installed.

+- Run the oven and check all functions.

+The following symptoms indicate a defective key. - The following symptoms indicate a defective key unit. - a) When touching the pads, a certain pad produces no signal at all.b) When touching a number pad, two figures or more are displayed. - c) When touching the pads, sometimes a pad produces no signal.